esbenkc/website/_pages/index.md

 permalink: /
 ---

+Welcome to the future — we're at a crossroads.
+We face an AI ban and a surveillance dystopia or incredible luck.
+I'm here to bet on the present, to create and execute positive visions for a secure AI future.
+And I implore you to join me.

 {% assign recent_notes = site.notes | sort: "last_modified_at_timestamp" | reverse %}
 {% for note in recent_notes limit: 1 %}